 The first domestically-produced car in China was the 1958 Dongfeng CA71, heavily based on the 1954 Simca Vedette with a Mercedes-derived engine.
 The second was the Hongqi CA72, based on a ’55 Chrysler but with unique styling, which quickly replaced the CA71.
-Both were built in Changchun in Jilin province in the north by FAW (First Auto Works) which still exists today.
+Both were built in Changchun in Jilin province in the north by First Auto Works (FAW) which still exists today.

-The two FAW cars were intended as transport for the Party elite and built in tiny numbers.
-Just 30 CA71s were built before the car was dropped in favor of the Hongqi limos that would become China’s most familiar diplomatic car for the next 30 years.
+The two FAW cars were intended as transport for the Party elite and were built in tiny numbers.
+Just 30 CA71s were built before the car was dropped in favor of the Hongqi limos that would become China’s most familiar diplomatic cars for the next 30 years.

 Jinggangshan Takes Shape

-The Jinggangshan, made in Beijing by the Beijing Auto Works – a former repair shop for military trucks, was far more ambitious – it was a small car meant to be used as taxis or by local officials.
-A production run of 10,000 was planned – small potatoes by global standards but wildly ambitious in a country that had only produced a few dozen cars at the time of the car’s June, 1958 launch.
+The Jinggangshan, made in Beijing by the Beijing Auto Works (BAW) – a former repair shop for military trucks, was far more ambitious – it was a small car meant to be used as taxis or by local officials.
+A production run of 10,000 was planned.
+That was small potatoes by global standards even then, but wildly ambitious in a country that had only produced a few dozen cars at the time of the car’s June, 1958 launch.

 Like the two FAW products, the Jinggangshan was based on a western car – the VW Beetle, after the engineers (which included students and professors from local universities in Beijing) decided the 2CV was inadequate.

 A sample VW was stripped down and reverse engineered – but BAW didn’t want to just copy the VW, so they designed their own shell – a prototype 2-door and a production 4-door sedan.
-The result looked vaguely like the later VW Type 3 Notchback (the two-door) and Hino Contessa (the four-door), both of which were still thee years in the future.
+The result looked vaguely like the later VW Type 3 Notchback (the two-door Jinggangshan) and Hino Contessa (the four-door).
+It was a contemporary design, since both of those cars were still three years in the future.

 A Leap Too Far